Happy New Year, guys!

 After two days after the conference, I visited TJ Watson IBM in New York, where I found a more intelligent project about the robots.
 The research combined both QA and robots, it’s like that you are talking to a real person.
 The robot was able to talk with people and make decisions then complete a job.

 There was a workshop of ML in Healthcare.
 A talk targeting on mHealth(mobile health) was impressive.

-When it comes to making decisions, the problem of personalisation always appear.
+When it comes to making decisions, the problem of personalization always appear.
 How?
-Take heart beat for example, the thresholds during any experiments vary from different conditions (people with different ages, genders,etc).
-When the associate rules are going to be defined, personalisation is leading to more challenges.
+Take heartbeat for example, the thresholds during any experiments vary from different conditions (people with different ages, genders, etc).
+When the associate rules are going to be defined, personalization is leading to more challenges.